Is This Essential Element Missing From Your Business Plan?

 1. Determine the big milestones along the way.
 This might include writing out the elements of success in your current business, creating written procedures, testing those procedures to see if they cover all reasonable contingencies, opening a second outlet to further test those procedures, selling your first franchise to someone you know already, and onwards.

 1. Think of the resources you’ll need.
 For example, at some point, you’ll need to engage a franchise lawyer to consult and help in the preparation of a franchise agreement.
-Think of the finance you’ll need to have in place, maybe from a bank or friend-or-family source, to make the rest happen (to learn more about how to avoid cash-flow problems that might drag you down, see our post here).
+Think of the finance you’ll need to have in place, maybe from a bank or friend-or-family source, to make the rest happen.

 1. Write out your timeline.
 It might be on paper, on a computerized document, on a calendar program that will remind you about deadlines, or whatever works for you.
 Maybe multiple formats will be a good way to keep you on track.